cbass2404/wctrl-auto-ab-detent-ratio/docs/ratio-baseline.md

   can add.
 - **Eight rows are `estimated`**, all from reference images rather than flying: `F-15E`, `J-11`, `JF-17`, `Su-27`, `Su-33`, `Su-34`, `Bf-109`, `Spitfire`, `FW-190A`, `FW-190D`.
-  Several sit at exactly 75, which is also the `NONE` value — that is a placeholder, not a measurement.
+  Several sit at exactly 75, which is also the `NONE` value, that is a placeholder, not a measurement.
 - **`A-6` is provisional.** Heatblur's A-6E is not released.
 Re-measure when it ships.
 - **Helicopters are unexamined by decision.** See the no-notch section.